Baela Targaryen and Moondancer

 The Princess and the Queen (mentioned)

-Towards the end of the civil war, as Dragonstone fell to Aegon II Targaryen, Baela was able to escape from her bedchambers as the door was being smashed down.
-She managed to reach Moondancer in the stable where the castle dragons were kept.
-There she loosed her chains and strapped a saddle onto her.
-As Aegon II flew Sunfyre over Dragonmont’s smoking peak up to meet him rose Baela on Moondancer.
+Moondancer remained at Dragonstone with her rider, Lady Baela Targaryen, for most of the first two years of the Dance of the Dragons.
+When Dragonstone fell to Aegon II Targaryen, Baela was able to evade capture by escaping from her bedchambers as the door was being smashed down.
+She managed to reach Moondancer in the stable, loosed the dragon's chains and strapped a saddle onto her.
+As Aegon II flew Sunfyre over Dragonmont's smoking peak, planning to land triumphantly in the courtyard of the castle, Baela and Moondancer rose up to meet.

 Known dragonriders of Moondancer